 1. Each faculty member notified of termination for reason of program discontinuance or financial exigency shall have the right to appeal to the Faculty Status Committee (FSC) regarding whether the financial exigency or program discontinuance is bona fide or the faculty member was properly identified as a member of the eliminated program; and the university's efforts to place the faculty member in another suitable position for which he/she is qualified.
-An appeal regarding the determination of exigency or program discontinuance, or identification of a faculty member within a program must be filed within thirty (30) calendar days of the date on the faculty member's notice of termination.
-An appeal regarding efforts to place the faculty member in a suitable position must be filed within thirty (30) calendar days of the final decision on placing the faculty member in a suitable position.
+An appeal regarding the determination of exigency or program discontinuance, or identification of a faculty member within a program must be filed within thirty twenty-five (2530) calendar business days of the date on the faculty member's notice of termination.
+An appeal regarding efforts to place the faculty member in a suitable position must be filed within thirty-twenty-five (2530) calendar business days of the final decision on placing the faculty member in a suitable position.
 Grounds for all appeals include substantial procedural irregularity, inadequate consideration, and/or violation of the faculty member's academic freedom.

-2. If an appeal is filed with the Faculty Status Committee, the committee shall determine its own procedures for reviewing the matter, in a manner consistent with state and federal law, shall conduct its review as expeditiously as possible, and shall report its findings and recommendations to the president, or designee, and to the faculty member appealing, within one hundred twenty (120) calendar days after the appeal is made.
-The committee may elect to count only days of the academic year in the one hundred twenty (120) day period as long as the president's decision can be rendered before the termination date of the faculty member.
-Following the faculty member's receipt of the FSC report he/she shall have fifteen (15) calendar days to provide the president with a written response to the report.
-The president shall consider both the FSC report and the faculty member's response, if any, in making a final decision and shall notify the faculty member of that decision within thirty (30) calendar days after receiving the FSC report.
+2. If an appeal is filed with the Faculty Status Committee, the committee shall determine its own procedures for reviewing the matter, in a manner consistent with state and federal law, shall conduct its review as expeditiously as possible, and shall report its findings and recommendations to the president, or designee, and to the faculty member appealing, within one hundred twenty (120100) ealendar-business days after the appeal is made.
+The committee may elect to count only days of the academic year in the one hundred twenty (120100) day period as long as the president's decision can be rendered before the termination date of the faculty member.
+Following the faculty member's receipt of the FSC report he/she shall have fifteen (15) ealendar-business days to provide the president with a written response to the report.
+The president shall consider both the FSC report and the faculty member's response, if any, in making a final decision and shall notify the faculty member of that decision within thirty twenty-five (3025) ealendar-business days after receiving the FSC report.
 See the table below.

-Faculty Status Committee Investigation: 120 calendar days
+Faculty Status Committee Investigation: 120-100 calendar business days

-Faculty Member's Written Response: 15 calendar days
+Faculty Member's Written Response: 15 ealendar-business days

-President's Final Decision: 30 calendar days
+President's Final Decision: 30-25 ealendar business days

 III E 4.
-For Cause: Violation of the Faculty Code of Professional Ethics or Faculty Conduct Subject to University Discipline

-See Sections II.F, II.G, II.H.
+For Cause: Violation of the Faculty Code of Professional Ethics or Faculty Conduct Subject to University Discipline See Sections II.F, II.G, II.H.